What is an Annotated Bibliography?

 An annotated bibliography includes a list of sources that you have found to use in your research paper (books, websites, journal articles, etc.) along with a brief summary and analysis of those sources.
 Writing an effective annotation requires you to clearly describe and evaluate the overarching argument of the source.

-An annotated bibliography is a valuable tool that prepares you to write a research paper by forcing you to close read a book or article.
+An annotated bibliography is a valuable tool that prepares you to write a research paper by forcing you to closely read a book or article.
 It is also a means to help others locate a body of scholarship around a certain topic.

 Parts of an Annotated Bibliography (taken from Purdue OWL):